 Here is the work I'm most eager to share, divided into five categories: essays, videos, images, lists, and podcasts.
 This is a great place to start if you're curious about the variety of my topics and approaches.
-(I also recommend checking out My Conversations, which purposefully doesn't overlap with this list aside from a few exceptions.)
+I also recommend checking out the pages devoted to my conversations with podcast guests, as a podcast guest, and off of podcasts, which are mostly left out of the following collection.

 • • •